katiemorrisfx/KMFX-scripts/docs/kmfx_changepaintOpacity.md

 ## KMFX_changepaintOpacity Documentation

-This script allows you to increase or decrease the paint opacity using hotkeys.
+This script allows you to increase or decrease the paint opacity using hotkeys when in the Paint Node.

-The decrease keybind ('1' key on the example below) will reduce paint opacity by 10%, and the increase keybind ('2' below) key will increase the paint opacity by 10%.
+The decrease keybind ('Num+1' key on the example below) will reduce paint opacity by 10%, and the increase keybind ('Num+2' below) key will increase the paint opacity by 10%.

-- Can be run from KMFX menu: NO
+- Can be run from KMFX menu: YES
 - Can be run from keybind: YES